01

 Chair for Materials Discovery and Interfaces, Scientific Director ZGH, Ruhr-Universität Bochum

 Alfred Ludwig holds the Chair for Materials Discovery and Interfaces at Ruhr-Universität Bochum and serves as Scientific Director of the Center for Interface-Dominated High Performance Materials (ZGH).
-His group developed the combinatorial thin-film methodology on which the xemX platform is based.
-Over 14,800 Google Scholar citations.
+His group developed the combinatorial thin-film methodology, high-throughput characterization methods, and data-linked materials-library workflows behind the xemX approach.

 Scientific Advisor